 Surgical repair needed, speech therapy needed.

-care team to make sure it doesn't cause problems as the child grows.
+carefully by the care team to make sure it doesn't cause problems as the child grows.

 Kids who have more serious symptoms (like hypernasality or nasal air emissions)

 usually will have their palate corrected with surgery.